isl-org/Open3D/docs/tutorial/t_reconstruction_system/ray_casting.rst

 Ray casting can be performed in a voxel block grid to generate depth and color images at specific view points without extracting the entire surface.
 It could be useful for frame-to-model tracking, and potentially differentiable volume rendering.

 We provide optimized conventional rendering, and basic support for customized rendering that may be used in differentiable rendering.
+An example can be found at ``examples/python/t_reconstruction_system/ray_casting.py``.

 Conventional rendering
 ``````````